mcoen93ns/TicTacToeAttempt1/NOTES.md

 - Player 1 wins with diagonal victory ✅
     - Write end to end test ✅

+- Draw ✅
+    - Write end to end test ✅

+- Bot mode: a game is played between two BOTs 🙌
+    - Write end to end test ✅

 ## Components
 - Starting a new game ✅
 -- empty game board